Gastric Sleeve Surgery

 The Gastric Sleeve procedure is highly effective in treating obesity¹.
 Gastric Sleeve, also known as sleeve gastrectomy, vertical gastric sleeve or gastric sleeve resection surgery, is an excellent option for those who struggle with excess weight and haven’t had success with traditional methods of diet and exercise.

-TLC Surgery specializes in a comprehensive approach to weight loss.
+TLC Surgery, a partner of Nobilis Health, specializes in a comprehensive approach to weight loss.
 Our skilled and experienced bariatric surgeons have helped thousands of people with procedures such as the Gastric Sleeve.* Call us at (713) 493-7700 or contact us by email to begin your weight loss journey today.

 How Does Gastric Sleeve Work?